How to survive an avalanche

 7) Don’t take your time

-In many survival situations it’s important to plan and do things properly, but when you’re covered in snow which got inside your clothes during the fall, your time is very limited, and it becomes a race against trying not to pass out and freeze to death.
-Unless someone saw the point you went under and knows where you are, its highly likely you’ll pass out before anyone has the chance to find you, so don’t waste any time taking breaks or going slow, because when you’re buried under snow you won’t have the luxury of spare time.
+In many survival situations, it’s important to plan and do things properly, but when you’re covered in snow that got inside your clothes during the fall, your time is very limited, and it becomes a race against trying not to pass out and freeze to death.
+Unless someone saw the point you went under and knows where you are, it is highly likely you’ll pass out before anyone has the chance to find you, so don’t waste any time taking breaks or going slow, because when you’re buried under snow you won’t have the luxury of spare time.

 (Every year there are millions of small avalanches that no one see’s and dont cause any damage, like this tiny powder fall that would struggle to bury a person)